Nebroskid/Nebroskid/README.md

-- 👋 Hi, I’m @Nebroskid
+- 👋 Hi, I’m Siddhartha Shrestha
-- 👀 I’m interested in coding in general, gaming, guitar
+- 👀 I’m interested in coding, math, gaming, music and guitar
-- 🌱 I’m currently learning c++/git
+- 🌱 I’m currently learning ML/DL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
-- 😄 Pronouns: only two genders and I'm one of them 🙋‍♂️
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: None

 <!---
 Nebroskid/Nebroskid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.